buildpacks/spec/buildpack.md

 The purpose of build is to transform application source code into runnable artifacts that can be packaged into a container image.

-During the build phase, typical buildpacks might:
+During the build phase, typical component buildpacks might:

 1. Read the Buildpack Plan in `<plan>` to determine what dependencies to provide.
 1. Provide the application with dependencies for launch in `<layers>/<layer>`.